Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Summary and Outlook

-Finally it would be interesting to combine the usual pair-wise first harmonic interaction term with a symmetric three body interaction also for the second order Kuramoto model (or Kuramoto model with inertia), thus extending the results obtained in \cite{olmi2014, olmi2016}, where it has been investigated in detail the hysteretic transition to synchronization for a network of Kuramoto oscillators with inertia, in presence of the usual pair-wise first harmonic interaction term, for unimodal and bimodal Gaussian distributions of the natural frequencies.
+Finally, it would be interesting to combine the usual pair-wise first harmonic interaction term with three body interactions also for the Kuramoto model with inertia, thus extending the results obtained in \cite{olmi2014, olmi2016}, where it has been investigated in detail the hysteretic transition to synchronization for a network of Kuramoto oscillators with inertia, in presence of the usual pair-wise first harmonic interaction term, for unimodal and bimodal Gaussian distributions of the natural frequencies.

-\acknowledgments We acknowledge useful discussions with A. Pikovsky and D. Paz\'o.
+\acknowledgments We acknowledge useful interactions with Nina La Miciotta, Arkady Pikovsky and Diego Paz\'o.
 AT received financial support by the Labex MME-DII (Grant No ANR-11-LBX-0023-01), by the ANR Project ERMUNDY (Grant No ANR-18-CE37-0014), and by CY Generations (Grant No ANR-21-EXES-0008), all part of the French programme ``Investissements d'Avenir''.
-APM gratefully acknowledges ﬁnancial support by the Spanish Ministerio de Economía y Competitividad and European Regional Development Fund under contract PID2022-138322OB-I00 AEI/FEDER, UE, and by Xunta de Galicia under Research Grant No. 2021-PG036.
+APM gratefully acknowledges ﬁnancial support by the Spanish Ministerio de Economía y Competitividad and European Regional Development Fund under contract PID2022-138322OB-I00 AEI/FEDER, UE, and by Xunta de Galicia (together with AC) under Research Grant No. 2021-PG036.
 All the programs acknowledged by APM are co-funded by FEDER (UE).
-AC acknowledges financial support from Xunta de Galicia.